 Climate Farm School

-A 4-week program both online and getting your hands dirty on a working farm.
-Learn about the climate impact of and solutions within food systems.
-For tech and business folks, entrepreneurs, farmers, sustainability professionals, and others passionate about food and climate.
+A hybrid 4-week program combining online sessions with getting your hands dirty on a working farm.
+Learn about the climate impact of food systems and the solutions within them.
+For tech, business, and sustainability professionals, entrepreneurs, farmers, and others passionate about food and climate.

 Get a hands-in-the-soil view of climate solutions in food systems

 Learn from farmers, soil scientists, chefs, & local food policymakers

 Mitigating and adapting to climate change in complex food and ag systems requires a variety of stakeholders collaborating effectively.
 Hear from a diversity of them in order to understand where your skills and interests can plug into enabling and scaling climate-friendly food systems.

 Build relationships with a global network of farmers, food system advocates, and like-minded peers who will support you in doing climate-positive food systems work.
 This community is open to you forever and will keep growing with future cohorts.
 We host community events even after the program.

 Take professional and personal action